 Related Article: How do jellyfish eat?

 As I have told you above, snails will look out for their food with the use of their strong sense of smell.
 They will look for plants that smell tasty for them.
 Below are the detailed steps of how snails find food to how they release their manure.

 First, How Snails Find Food

 First, snails will find food.
 They are not like the jellyfish that are passively getting food.

 Snails will use their strong sense of smell to find delicious and nutritious food.
 They mostly find food during the night because they are nocturnal animals to avoid their predators.

 First of all, what is radula in snails?

 The radula is an anatomical structure used by snails to eat.
 Sometimes radula is compared with the tongue.
 The radula is a small tooth that is used for scraping or cutting food before entering the esophagus.

-The radula of snails grinds up food by moving back and forth quickly while their jaw holds the food in the place.
-In simple words, the radula is the one that helps snails to grind their food, and their jaw is the one that is used to cut down enormous food and hold the food in place.
+The radula of snails grinds up food by moving back and forth quickly while their jaw holds the food in place.
+In simple words, the radula is the one that helps snails to grind their food, and their jaw is the one that is used to cut down enormous food and hold the food in the place.

 The Digestive System Of The Snails